tlowande/stuvv-react-frontend/README.md

 ### Set-Up

 - after cloning the repo be sure to run `npm install` to download the dependencies.
-- You'll also need to run the [backend server](https://github.com/TYLER-JM/stuvv-api) in order to use the app.
+- You'll also need to run the [backend server](https://github.com/tlowande/stuvv-api) in order to use the app.
-- Once the server is running you can run `npm start` to start the frontend server and open the page in your browser
+- Once the server is running you can run `npm start` to start the frontend server in development mode and open the page in your localhost browser

 ### Dependencies